Grooming A Puppy: His First Time

 • The sound of snipping scissors can often 'spook' a dog.
 You can help your puppy get used to this sound by pretending to cut your puppy's fur around his paws and ears with a pair of blunt round-ended scissors.

-• If he gets used to this sound while he's very young, you should have no trouble when he's older; he'll sit quietly and will allow you to trim him (well, that's the theory!).
+If he gets used to this sound while he's very young, you should have no trouble when your pup is older; he'll sit quietly and allow you to trim him (well, that's the theory!).

-When he's used to seeing it lying around, you could switch it on from time to time to help him get used to the sound so that when (and if) you take him to the groomers, he won't be afraid of the noise the trimmers make.
+When he's used to seeing the trimmer lying around, you could switch it on occasionally to help him get used to the sound so that when (and if) you take him to the groomers, he won't be afraid of the noise the trimmers make.

-Just don't switch them on right in front of his face otherwise you'll probably startle him.
+Don't switch them on right in front of his face; otherwise, you may startle him.

 Your Cocker Spaniel Puppy's Paws and Claws

-Dogs can be very sensitive about having their paws handled, so it's best to get your Cocker Spaniel puppy used to this at a very early age.
+Dogs can be very sensitive about having their paws handled; that is why you need to get your Cocker Spaniel puppy used to this at a very early age.

-• Examine his paws.
-Seeds, sharp grasses, twigs etc., often get caught in between the toes or pads of their feet and if these aren't found and removed the sharp seeds may work their way into your dog's skin which will be painful for him and could lead to infection.
+Examine your puppy's paws.
+Seeds, sharp grasses, twigs etc., often get caught between the toes or pads of their feet, and if these aren't found and removed, the sharp seeds may work their way into your dog's skin which will be painful for him and could lead to infection.

-Never remove the fur from between the pads as your puppy needs this to protect his paws.
+Never remove the fur between the pads; your puppy needs this to protect his paws.

-• When you think your Cocker Spaniel puppy is becoming used to having his paws handled, hold his paw in both hands and squeeze very gently.
+When you think your Cocker Spaniel puppy is becoming used to having his paws handled, hold each paw, one by one, in both hands and squeeze very gently.

-• Next, carefully lift each nail, in turn, between your finger and thumb, praise your puppy if he doesn't pull his paw away.
+Carefully lift each nail, in turn, between your finger and thumb; praise your puppy if he doesn't pull his paw away.

-• Repeat the above two exercises each day until he's happy to let you examine his paws without objecting.
+Repeat this and the above exercise daily until your puppy is happy to let you examine his paws without objecting.

 Grooming A Puppy: Trimming His Puppy Nails